Academic Summary

 Research Interests

-My research focuses on materials science and nanotechnology.
-Currently I’m most interested in non-equilibrium self-assembly.
-In particular, I study how non-equilibrium processing can be used to control the ordering of block-copolymer materials.
-I have recently demonstrated a suite of techniques that can be used to induce these self-assembling materials to form nanostructures beyond those known at equilibrium.
+I also have longstanding materials science research interests in non-equilibrium self-assembly.
+I am especially fond of exploiting non-equilibrium processing of simple block-copolymer materials to generate exotic non-native nanoscale morphologies.
 I am also actively developing improved x-ray scattering techniques; especially with regard to exploiting machine-learning to enable autonomous scientific experiments.

 Experience